tensorflow/addons/tensorflow_addons/image/README.md

  * Add the addon to the `py_library` in this sub-package's BUILD file.

 #### Testing Requirements
- * Simple unittests that demonstrate the custom op is behaving as expected.
+ * Simple unittests that demonstrate the image op is behaving as expected.
  * When applicable, run all unittests with TensorFlow's `@run_in_graph_and_eager_modes` (for test method)